 Pledge Music was launched in 2009 and has been successfully used by a number of notable acts such as IAMX, ERASURE, OMD, MARNIE, CHINA CRISIS, DE/VISION and FIFI RONG to connect to their fanbase during the realisation of a new project.
 The campaign acts as both a crowdfunding platform and a guided promotional tool.

-The Electricity Club spent an enjoyable hour chatting to GARY NUMAN about why he has chosen to go the Pledge Music route, what fans can expect if they choose to pledge and how the collaboration process has changed for musicians over the years…
+ELECTRICITYCLUB.CO.UK spent an enjoyable hour chatting to Gary Numan about why he has chosen to go the Pledge Music route, what fans can expect if they choose to pledge and how the collaboration process has changed for musicians over the years…

 Why use Pledge Music?